|

 A good tactical move to saving more money is to make sure you work on raising your credit score.

-A higher credit score is the secret weapon that gives you the opportunity to save money by having more leverage and negotiating power when applying for new loans.
+A higher credit score is the secret weapon that allows you to save money by giving you more leverage and negotiating power when applying for new loans.

-Disclosure: There are some affiliate links below and I may receive commissions for purchases made through links in this post at no additional cost to you.
+Disclosure: I have included some affiliate links below, and I may receive commissions for purchases made through these links at no additional cost to you.

 Usually, the higher your credit score, also known as your FICO score, the lower the interest rate you’re offered.

-With a higher credit score, you have more bargaining power if you’re looking to rent an apartment or purchase a new home.
+With a higher credit score, you have more bargaining power when renting or purchasing a new home.

 Your Secret Weapon to Saving More Money